DeraSewa/derasewa-official/README.md

 # DeraSewa Official

-This repository contains the landing webpage code of the DeraSewa, developed using Vite + React.
+This repository contains the official webpage code of the DeraSewa, developed using Vite + React.

 ## Technologies Utilized
 - **React**: JavaScript library for building user interfaces.